johannal/SolarSystem/GitHubAndSourceControl/GitHubAndSourceControlDemoScript.md

 - **Enter MikeFerrisDemo, wwdc2017**
 - I can choose the default method for cloning new repositories
 - And I can set an ssh key to use when needed
-- My account is all set up
+- Now, my account is all set up

 ### Clone...
-- Let's clone a repository
+- So, let's clone a repository
-- **Source Control -> Clone...**
+- **Welcome window: Clone...**
 - Xcode has an all new clone window that makes cloning from Github easy
 - When I bring it up I see all my repositories.
 My personal repositories, the ones from my organizations and any that I have starred
-- At the bottom of the window I see some details about the selected repository
+- At the bottom of the window I see some details about the selected repository... the project's description, its language, the number of forks and stars and a link to the README if you want even more info
 - _SKIP_
     - And for even more information I can view the repository's README
     - **Click README**
     - **Scroll a bit, then close it**
 - Using the search field I can search for other repos on github
 - **Type Swift Networking in search**
-- If I find something I like I can clone it, of course
+- If I find something I like I can clone it
 - _SKIP_
     - and I can star it right from here to make it easy to find again
     - **Star AlamoFire**
-- If I need to clone from another source, I can enter the URL for any repository in the search field
+- For things not on GitHub, I can enter the URL for a repository on any server in the search field
 - _SKIP_: I already have the project I want cloned, so I am just going to open it
     - But for now, I want to clone one of my own GitHub repositories
     - **Cancel search**